WildCodeSchool/workshop-jwt/README.md

 ## 3 - Check the JSON Web Token

 When the user is logged in, you receive the JWT access token in the cookies.
-You can check this by opening the browser developper toolbar, select the `Network tab`.
+You can check this by opening the browser developer toolbar, select the `Network tab`.

 Log the user again, and click on the `login` API call.

 In the new frame, select the `Headers` tab and if you scroll to the `Set-Cookie` property, you should see the `access_token`.

-This cookie will "follow" the user during their navigation, and it will be sent to future call of the API.
+This cookie will "follow" the user during their navigation, and it will be sent to all future calls of the API.

 ![HTTP Cookies in browser](pictures/6-set-cookies.png)